Creating, sharing, and using collaborative research practices, actionable findings, and practical solutions to address global poverty challenges.

 Thematic Areas of Focus

-D-Lab’s growing research team specializes in sectors relevant to developing world contexts including food, water, and energy, and the nexus of these sectors; local innovation processes, ecosystems, and capacities needed to innovate; and information communication technologies.
+D-Lab’s research team specializes in sectors relevant to developing world contexts including food, water, and energy, and the intersection of these sectors.

 Types of Studies

 D-Lab generates and disseminates knowledge, findings, and resources through studies in the following areas:

 - Need, asset, and market assessments.
 Characterizing the local context and market in the communities where D-Lab works.

 - Technology evaluation and development.
 Evaluating, improving, and developing technologies and services for performance, affordability, and adoption.